 Life can be stressful, and stress can have serious repercussions on our health.
 At one time or another, many of us will have experienced that sense of being overwhelmed, as if everything were too much.
-That might be the reason you’ve landed on this page, for yourself or someone you know.

 Numerous studies have shown that meditation is an effective stress-management tool, ultimately reprogramming the brain to the extent that meditators end up with more capacity to manage stress (when meditation is a consistent, daily practice).